jonbenronron/ConvolutionalCodes/README.md

 #### polyMul:

 Function will take two F2Polynomial objects as its parameters.
 Calculates the product of given polynomials.
-Returns a new instance of F2Polynomial object.
+Returns a new instance of a F2Polynomial object.

 ```
 polyAdd(p1, p2):